isw-kudos/kudos-docs/docs/swarm/index.md

 ---

 ## Storage (Mongo & S3)
-Kudos Boards requires a Mongo database and an S3 object store.
+Huddo Boards requires a Mongo database and an S3 object store.
 If you do not already have your own externally hosted services for this, please follow [this documentation](/swarm/storage/) to deploy MongoDB and Minio (S3) containers into your Swarm setup.

 ---

-## Run Kudos Boards (and other apps) with Portainer
+## Run Huddo Boards (and other apps) with Portainer

-See [Kudos Boards for Docker Swarm](/boards/swarm/) for a step by step guide to running Kudos Boards on your new environment.
+See [Huddo Boards for Docker Swarm](/boards/swarm/) for a step by step guide to running Huddo Boards on your new environment.